 Contains some potassium, phosphate and trace amounts of micro-nutrients such as iron, manganese, boron, copper and zinc.
 It can have an alkalizing effect on the soil, which many plants do not like, so use it sparingly.

-If you’re interesting in simplifying the process and picking up a pre-made fertilizer blend, then I’ve listed a number of veganic products you can find online or at your local garden store below:
+If you’re interesting in simplifying the process and picking up a pre-made fertilizer blend, we’ve listed a number of veganic products you can find online or at your local garden store below:

 Warning: Most of these companies are not strictly vegan, so read the labels and if it doesn’t have a vegan organic guarantee it’s best to pass.